The-Ronin-Project/interop-mirth/mirth-channel-code/README.md

 for your use case.

-After you've finished writing a new Kotlin class for a Mirth channel, you'll also want to make sure the corresponding Mirth artifiacts are created in [mirth-channel-config](../mirth-channel-config).
+After you've finished writing a new Kotlin class for a Mirth channel, you'll also want to make sure the corresponding Mirth artifacts are created in [mirth-channel-config](../mirth-channel-config).